-Right now, the NEA Click & Save offers special member-only pricing deals on a variety of sweet Valentine’s Day gifts from retailers such as Restaurant.com, Regal Cinemas, Shari’s Berries, Harry and David, Personal Creations, Macy’s and many more.
-Sign in here, then click the “Start Shopping” button to access the exclusive NEA Click & Save website.
+Through NEA Discount Marketplace, you can search for member-only deals on a variety of sweet Valentine’s Day gift ideas from retailers such as Restaurant.com, Regal Cinemas, Shari’s Berries, Macy’s and many more.

 NEA members also receive a 20% discount through the entire 1800Flowers.com family of brands, including Simply Chocolate, Cheryl's, The Popcorn Factory, Fruit Bouquets and many more.